DPlayer234/houston-tools/README.md

 ## Important

+> [!WARNING]
-The collector *runs* the game scripts.
+> The collector *runs* the game scripts.
 As should be common sense, do not run untrusted code.

-Currently it defaults to using Lua 5.4 for this rather than LuaJIT.
+Currently the collector defaults to using Lua 5.4 rather than LuaJIT.
 This is in part due to unpacked `sharecfgdata` files commonly being a merged decompilation output that cannot be loaded by LuaJIT due to too many constants.

 If you specify multiple input directories, the data is "merged".
 That is, ships, equipment, retrofits, and skins will added to earlier sets of data.
 The first set that contains a certain entry will take priority.